zendannyy/zendannyy.github.io/_posts/2021-12-02-fourteenth_post.md

 ---
 layout: post
-title: Pushing Internal Data To Repo:
+title: Pushing Internal Data To Repo - An Anecdote
-An Anecdote
 ---

 Wanted to tell a quick story of one of the close calls I had working in Security this year.